 1. You need to impress the IELTS examiner with complicated and sophisticated grammar.

 No…in fact ‘complex’ sentences are not as complex as you might think.
 A complex sentence is basically 2 or 3 simple clauses that are linked together to make 1 sentence.

 2. You need lots and lots of complex sentences throughout the whole essay.

 Not really ….
 The Band descriptors or marking scheme say that you need to ‘use a variety of complex structures’ and have ‘grammatical range and accuracy.’
 This doesn’t mean that the whole essay has to have lots of these sentences.
-As long as you have a few in the essay mixed with simple sentences, and they are clearly understandable, then that is fine.
-Of course, if you want a band 8 or 9 then they need to be more spohisticated.
+As long as you have a few in the essay mixed with simple sentences and they are clearly understood then that is fine.
+Of course, if you want a band 8 or 9 then they need to be more sophisticated.

 2. Understanding dependent and independent clauses.

-Before going into detail about complex sentences it is important to know what and independent and dependent clause is.
+Before going into detail about complex sentences it is important to know what and independent and dependent clauses are.
 A clause is a group of words with both a subject and a verb.

-- Example of dependent clause: ……. because the car broke down
+- Example of a dependent clause: ……. because the car broke down

 This just doesn’t make much sense because a dependent clause relies on another sentence to make it coherent.
 So we need an independent clause to go with that.

-- Example of independent clause: I walked to work……
+- Example of an independent clause: I walked to work……